-17. (1) Where a party alleges that another person has improperly used permissions available to a digital user to prejudice that party in any proceedings, the party aggrieved may apply to the Court by motion on notice, grounded on an affidavit, and the Court may make such order or give such directions as are just in the circumstances.

-(2) Where the proper officer is concerned that a person has improperly used permissions available to a digital user to prejudice a party in any proceedings, the proper officer may refer the matter to the Court on notice to the parties concerned, and the Court may make such order or give such directions as are just in the circumstances."
+- 18. (1) Where a party alleges that another person has improperly used permissions available to a digital user to prejudice that party in any proceedings, the party aggrieved may apply to the Court by motion on notice, grounded on an affidavit, and the Court may make such order or give such directions as are just in the circumstances. - (2) Where a Clerk is concerned that a person has improperly used permissions available to a digital user to prejudice a party in any proceedings, the Clerk may refer the matter to the Court on notice to the parties concerned, and the Court may make such order or give such directions as are just in the circumstances."